yewonbyun/Lectures/README.md

 https://help.github.com/articles/syncing-a-fork/

-These lecture materials are meant to supplement, not replace, lecture notes in class and textbook readings.
+These lecture materials are meant to supplement, not replace, in class lectures and  and readings.

 ---